 Budapest Castle Hill Funicular – all you need to know about the topic

 The Budapest Castle Hill Funicular commenced its operation on March 2, 1870, connecting the Danube bank with the Buda Castle District.
+It is the second oldest funicular system in Europe.
 It starts from Clark Ádám Square and goes up to the Turul statue.
-The journey is 101 meters long, with an elevation of 50.5 meters, which translates to a 30-degree incline.
+The journey is 95 meters long, with an elevation of 50 meters, which translates to a 48% incline.
 Each car can accommodate 24 passengers.

 How do I get to the Funicular in Budapest?

-To reach the Funicular Budapest, start by heading to the Buda side of the city.
+To reach the Budapest Castle Hill Funicular, start by heading to the Buda side of the city.
 If you use the metro, take Line M2 (Red Line) to Batthyány Square or Line M1 (Yellow Line) to Vörösmarty Square.
 From there, you can walk to Clark Ádám Square, where the funicular station is located.
-Alternatively, take tram 2 to the Chain Bridge stop or bus 16 directly to Clark Ádám Square.
+Alternatively, take tram 19 or 41 to the Chain Bridge stop or bus 16 directly to Clark Ádám Square.
 If you’re on foot, cross the Széchenyi Chain Bridge from the Pest side, and you’ll find the funicular station at the base of Castle Hill.
 For those driving, parking is available nearby but can be limited, so public transport is advisable.

 Ticket prices of the Budapest Castle Hill Funicular